NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-29.md

 previous_chapter: 28
 next_chapter: 30
 date: 2016-04-24 23:26:00 +0200
+has_credits: true
+translator: toomuchnoob
+proofreader: Appelemac
 ---
 The cold light went straight for Su Tang's back.

 Wei Yang made a misunderstanding yet again.

 He absolutely shouldn't be concerned about Lu Ping and Su Tang's identity as students of Zhai Feng institute, rather he should be concerned about the identity of Lu Ping as a Heaven Awakener with six souls Linked.
 <!--more-->

 It was unfortunate that he didn't know.